-Transfer credits are not included in the calculation of CGPA, but are included in the "Total Number of Credits Attempted" (see charts) in order to determine the required levels for CGPA and rate of progress.
+Transfer credits are not included in the calculation of CGPA but are included in the "Total Number of Credits Attempted" (see Satisfactory Academic Progress tables, below) in order to determine the required levels for CGPA and rate of progress.
 Transfer credits are included as credits attempted and successfully completed in calculating the rate of progress.

-When a student repeats a course, the higher of the two grades earned is used in the calculation of the CGPA; however, the original course credits remain included in the "Total Number of Credits Attempted" (in the charts below) in order to determine the required progress level.
+When a student repeats a course, the higher of the two grades earned is used in the calculation of the CGPA; however, the original course credits remain included in the "Total Number of Credits Attempted" (see Satisfactory Academic Progress tables, below) in order to determine the required progress level.
 The original credits are considered as not successfully completed.